kannans89/graphql-learning/10.Query/query.md

 ### Step 3: Declare query variable in GraphiQL

-- Variable is declared with `$` followed by name of variable
+- Variable is declared with `$` followed by name of variable for example `$myname_Variable`
-- Variable `$myname_Variable` is used with a named query syntax .
+- Next the variable declared `$myname_Variable` has to be used with a named query syntax .
 The query `myQuery` takes string value and passes it on to `sayHello` as shown below.

 ```javascript